 The District's unique customer data was used to update the DR models developed by the Council.
-Based on the assumptions detailed in this study, Figures 4-1 and 4-2 and Tables 4-2 and 4-3 summarize the supply curve results.
+Based on the assumptions detailed in this study, Figures 4-1 through 4-4 and Tables 4-2 through 4-5 summarize the supply curve results.
 The potential peak reduction is technically feasible and achievable subject to the assumptions used in the analysis.
-Economic potential will be determined through the District's IRP process.